 The EB5 Visa / EB5 green card allows investors to obtain immigrant visas which can lead to permanent residence and citizenship in the United States.
 The EB5 Visa and investment green card program is an excellent option for anyone who wishes to gain permanent residence in the US.
 It also may be the only way residents of non-treaty countries who cannot obtain E-2 or E-1 visas can immigrate to the United States through investment.

-Call (619) 677-5727 or now and get the best FREE immigration attorney evaluation you will ever receive from a high-level business immigration attorney.
+Call (619) 677-5727 or now and get the best immigration attorney evaluation you will ever receive from a high-level business immigration attorney.

 EB5 Visa Definition

 EB5 is defined by the Immigration and Nationality Act (INA) Section 203 (b)(5) and United States Code (USC) Section 1153 (b)(5).
 It is also regulated by Code of Federal Regulations (CFR) 204.6, copied in full for you here.

 Applications begin with Form I-526: Immigrant Petition by Alien Entrepreneur.
 EB5 investors file this form after making qualifying investments to obtain conditional EB5 green cards.
 Form I-526 passes through U.S. Citizenship and Immigration Services (USCIS), the department that grants permanent residency and citizenship to participating immigrant investors.
 Your choice of immigration lawyer will help you interpret the regulations and laws detailed here, ensuring that you adhere to all guidelines.